Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = TODO 3.4.6 =
 - Added option to delete plugin's settings, data and tables from database.
+- Added "Login Page URL" option to optionally specify login page URL when user is required to be logged in to download.

 = 3.4.5 =
 - Updated the slug of the new stats menu in this plugin so it doesn't conflict with jetpack's stat menu.